isomerpages/mlaw-corp/_covid19/07-A-memorandum-of-notification.md

 permalink: /covid19-relief/memorandum-of-notification
 breadcrumb: Submitting a Memorandum of Notification for Relief with the Court or Arbitral Tribunal
 collection_name: covid19
-second_nav_title: Relief for Contractual Obligations
+second_nav_title: Pending Court or Arbitration Proceedings
 ---
 ### Submitting a Memorandum of Notification for Relief with the Court or Arbitral Tribunal ###